stefan22/rockpaper/README.md

 #### Game Rules
 - You are Eric Cartman
-- Choose your Oponent from your right First.
+- Choose your Opponent from your right First.
 - Pick your hand from bottom set of options to start playing.
 That's it.
 - Reset game Before switching oponents.